Notes on Population Data

 IJPDS is delighted to present this new call for manuscripts for our new special collection of Notes on Population Data.

-This collection will consist of articles that allow researchers and practitioners to report on unexpected or underestimated data issues they encountered during their population data science projects.
-These can be any of the aspects of how data was collected, recorded, sampled, captured, processed, standardised, cleaned, transformed, linked, integrated, and merged/fused.
-Often no or only very limited details of these processes and tasks are described in journal publications.
+This collection will consist of articles allowing researchers and practitioners to report on unexpected or underestimated data issues encountered during their population data science projects.
+These can be any aspect of the data pipeline: how data was collected, recorded, sampled, captured, processed, standardised, cleaned, transformed, linked, integrated, and merged/fused.
+Often, either nothing or only very limited details of these processes and tasks are described in journal publications.
 As a result, lessons learnt in data aspects are not shared with the community.

-The emphasis of a Data Note should not be on the description of a data set but rather on the process of what has been done with this data from its source until it was research-ready.
-The readers should learn what kind of unexpected technical or organisational problems were encountered, and if or how these problems could be solved.
-For a list of issues that potentially can affect population data, please see the IJPDS article "Thirty-three myths and misconceptions about population data: from data capture and processing to linkage”.
+The emphasis of a Data Note should not be on the description of a data set but rather on the process of what has been done with this data in the data pipeline from its source until it was research-ready.
+The reader should learn what kind of unexpected technical or organisational problems were encountered and if or how these problems could be solved.
+For a list of issues that potentially can affect population data and a description of the data pipeline, we encourage all authors of Data Note manuscripts to read the IJPDS article "Thirty-three myths and misconceptions about population data: from data capture and processing to linkage".

 Submissions to this collection should typically include the following:

-• A description of the data sources (data collections, databases, and/or data sets), such as where the data comes from and their content, structure, size, and so on.
-This should include basic data description, and data quality aspects as relevant to the Data Note.
+• A description of the data sources (data collections, databases, or data sets), such as where the data comes from, how the data have been captured (collected, recorded, or sampled from), and their content, structure, size, etc. This section should include a basic data description and summary of data quality aspects relevant to the Data Note.

-• A discussion of the data issues, problems, and challenges that have been encountered in this project.
+• A discussion of the data issues, problems, and challenges that have been encountered in this project, and how they have been overcome.
+Neither problems due to legal or organisational restrictions nor statistical design issues are of core interest in Data Notes.

-• Lessons learnt and recommendations, the take home message for the reader that will help them limit or even prevent similar issues or mistakes from occurring in their own projects.
-These can include approaches taken by the authors of a Data Note to turn their data into a form suitable for their project by making them more reliable and representative.
+• A section on recommendations and lessons learnt should contain take-home messages for the reader that will help them limit or even prevent similar issues or mistakes from occurring in their projects.
+These recommendations and lessons should be of general interest and not specific to the project described in the manuscript.
+They can include approaches taken by the authors of a Data Note to turn their data into a form suitable for their project by making them more reliable or useful for inferences about a population.

-• Conclusions of the Data Note summarising the findings and recommendations.
+• A section of Conclusions, which summarises the findings and recommendations.

 Please refer to the Author Guidelines/How to Format Notes on Population Data for specifics on how to format your manuscript before completing your submission.